henri123lemoine/EAudio/README.md

 This project is only in its infancy.
 If there are bugs or issues, or if you have ideas for improvements, please tell me.
 My main future plans are to make this work on a public easy-to-use website, and add some functionalities.
 DM me @HenriLemoine13 if you want to help!

+## TODO
+(DONE) make it so that it reads the points and titles
+- add a live speed controller (separate sentences)
+- add a voice-changer thing
+- change tone of TTS for bold text and italic text

+Changes:
+- Make slightly better some parts of the tts.
+For example, have a bank/list of the accronyms that we want said as a word (aka MAIS) and accronyms that we want said as a series of letters (aka MLSS, said emelesess).
+- ~ in front of numbers should be replaced with "roughly"